IvSan/Beat-home-assignment/README.md

 3. A comprehensive unit and end-to-end test suit for your code.

 ### Notes

 * In order to calculate the distance between two (lat,lng) pairs you can use the Haversine distance formula.
 * Your code should be capable of ingesting and processing large datasets.
 Assume we will try to pipe several GBs worth of samples to your script.
 * Follow best-practices and be well documented throughout.

 ## Implementation

+Test coverage is `90%`

 ### Assumptions

 All ride cost calculations will be processed in a timezone of first occurred location.

 ### Benchmarking

 Program has been tested locally on 6-core CPU.
 Throughput is about 7_000_000 lines per minute.